jmtalarn/docs/source/index.html.md

 Additionally, we can perform the following actions

 - Take an screenshot of the website
-- Get Dominant & Palette colors of the image detected.
+- Get palette colors of all images detected.

 The following documentation is related about all you need to know about the API, like response format, rate limit and configurable parameters.